sarah2244-4/Project-1-goldenapevisualmedia/README.md

 # Golden Ape Visual Media

-Golden Ape Visual Media is a photographer portfolio inspired by a friend who is beginning a sports and wedding photography business.
-The target audience is women and men over the age of 18 who are either getting married or are athletes and want simple photos that stand out and tell a story.
+Golden Ape Visual Media is a the company name for a friend's photography business.
+The website is intended to showcase a portfolio of work to show their journey as a sports and wedding photography photographer.
+It is also intended to drive users to their social media and get in touch with the photgrapher.

-The intent of the website is to showcase the photographer's work and provide an easy way to contact them.

 The site is live, the link to this is found [HERE](https://sarah2244-4.github.io/Project-1-goldenapevisualmedia/).